maddisondesigns/ephemeris/readme.txt

 Ephemeris also supports the new WordPress Block Editor (Gutenberg).
 Along with support for all the standard Gutenberg Blocks, full-width pages support the 'Wide Width' and 'Full Width' controls that are available on certain blocks.

+For maximum flexibility, you can specify the layout for the Default Template.
+The Default Template will show a right-hand sidebar by default.
+Using the Site Layout > Template Defaults option in the Customizer you can change the Default Template to be Full-Width or show a left-hand sidebar instead.
+The Default Template can be modified for Pages, Posts and the Post Archive (i.e. Blog).

 Post Formats

 All the standard WordPress Post Formats are supported.
 These include; Aside, Gallery, Link, Image, Quote, Status, Video, Audio, Chat and of course, your standard post.